Klavionik/klavionik.dev/src/content/projects/en/playlist-saver.md

 same way or to perform some sort of analysis (like, how many Megadeth songs you've got among your playlists?).

-Lately, I've updated it and right now it awaits Spotify review.
-Until the review is done, the service is not publicly available (you won't be able to log in unless I manually grant you access).
+Sadly, it won't receive an approval from Spotify due to the nature of the project.
+That means that you won't be able to log in unless I manually grant you access.

 ## Features
 * Login via Spotify